 She is the older sister of actress Joan Fontaine.

 1934 - Wins a scholarship to attend Mills College in Oakland, California.
-Abandons college plans and has stage debut as Hermia in "A Midsummer Night's Dream" at the Hollywood Bowl appearing with Mickey Rooney.
+Abandons college plans and makes stage debut as Hermia in "A Midsummer Night's Dream" at the Hollywood Bowl, appearing with Mickey Rooney.

-1941 - Nominated for a Best Actress Academy Award for "Hold Back the Dawn", but loses to her sister, Joan, for "Suspicion".
+1941 - Nominated for a Best Actress Academy Award for "Hold Back the Dawn," but loses to her sister, Joan Fontaine for "Suspicion."

-June 15, 2006 - A tribute from the Academy of Motion Picture Arts and Sciences in honor of her entire career is held in Los Angeles.
+June 15, 2006 - A career tribute from the Academy of Motion Picture Arts and Sciences is held in Los Angeles.

 of France presents de Havilland with the Legion of Honour at Elysee Palace.